dennisdevio/milestone-project-4/README.md

 ## Features
 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.
-- A clothing item sarch and sorting function.
+- A clothing item search and sorting function.
 - A profile page with saved personal order information.
 - A wishlist function for logged in user.
 - An order and payment function.